talwrii/ffmpeg-cookbook/README.md

 <a name="external"> </a>

 ## Playing videos on the terminal with kitty
 There [terminal emulator kitty](https://github.com/kovidgoyal/kitty) extended the the protocol that terminals used that it can render pixels.
 Some other terminal emulators have adopted this standard.
-You can use this to display the output from ffmpeg - including videos - diretly in the terminal.
+You can use this to display the output from ffmpeg - including videos - directly in the terminal.

 This can be used to display images directly in the terminal.
 This is partly a cool trick - but it can have some benefits in terms of productivity and avoiding "paper cuts" while working because you does not have to move windows around.
 For many use cases one might prefer to use streaming to send output to a consistent window.